-(3) Support and provide information for assessments conducted by the Office of the Chief Engineer.
+(3) Support and provide information for assessments conducted by the OCE.

 (6) Appoint and support requested representatives to boards, groups, and teams established by the Chief Engineer to address program/project management and engineering issues.

-(7) Appoint and support an individual as the Center's Software Release Authority (SRA).
+(7) Appoint and support an individual as the Centers Software Release Authority (SRA).
 The Center Director may appoint a group of individuals as the Software Release Group to be chaired by the Center SRA in accordance with NPR 2210.1.
-The SRA shall be the Center representative on the SRAWG.
-The Chairperson of the SRAWG shall be a member of the SWG.
+The SRA will be the Center representative on the SRAWG.

-(8) Provide the Chief Engineer with information to support the creation of the Software Inventory.
+(8) Provide information to support the creation of the Agencys Mission Software Inventory.

 i.
 The Chief Financial Officer shall:

-(1) Provide leadership for the planning, analysis, justification, control, and reporting of all Agency fiscal resources.
+(1) Provide leadership for planning, analyzing, justifying, controlling, and reporting all Agency fiscal resources.

 (5) Maintain and update the Agency's official list of programs and projects work breakdown structure used in the financial and budgeting system.

 j.
-Managers and engineers responsible for the realization of a program, project, service, or activity shall:
+Managers and engineers responsible for realizing a program, project, service, or activity shall:

-(1) Classify their work efforts in accordance with NPRs, mandatory standards, and local Center directives to identify applicable legal, institutional, and technical requirements (e.g., software is classified consistent with its use (NPR 7150.2) and safety (NASA-STD-8719.13, and execute their program or project in accordance with these specifications.
+(1) Classify their work efforts in accordance with NPRs, mandatory standards, and local Center directives to identify applicable legal, institutional, and technical requirements, e.g., software is classified consistent with its use, as described in NPR 7150.2, and safety, as described in NASA-STD-8719.13, and execute their program or project in accordance with these specifications.

 (2) Require providers (including internal NASA providers) to have proven organizational capabilities and experience to deliver quality products on time, within budget, and within technical acceptability.

-(3) Require providers to develop a plan to manage product development, operation, and maintenance throughout the program/project life cycle.
-This plan shall include the collection and reporting of actual expenditures at the project level by life-cycle phases.
+(3) Require providers to develop a plan to manage product development, operation, maintenance, and disposal throughout the program/project life cycle.
+This plan will include the collection and reporting of actual expenditures at the project level by life-cycle phases.

 (4) Include NASA safety and mission assurance and other responsible oversight practitioners in acquisition, review, verification, maintenance, and certification processes.

-(5) Ensure providers allow access to products and associated artifacts to enable insight/oversight by engineering and assurance personnel (which includes the NASA IV&V Facility and NASA Safety Center).
+(5) Ensure providers allow access to products and associated artifacts to enable insight/oversight by engineering and assurance (which include the NASA IV&V Facility and NASA Safety Center) personnel.

 (7) Collect, document, and submit program/project and engineering lessons learned and organize, host, and actively participate in knowledge sharing activities to learn and contribute knowledge to the shared goal of safety and mission success in accordance with NPD 7120.6.

-(12) Ensure the minimum, essential contractor-originated data is identified and acquired with sufficient access and usage rights to support the full project life cycle.
-Each Project Manager should define contract data deliverables and coordinate data requirements of other functional specialties, e.g., safety, reliability, quality, logistics, test and verification, to minimize data acquisition redundancies and inconsistencies.
+(9) Ensure that the minimum essential contractor-originated data are identified and acquired with sufficient access and usage rights to support the full project life cycle.
+Each project manager should define contract data deliverables and coordinate data requirements of other functional specialties, e.g., safety, reliability, quality, logistics, and test and verification, to minimize data acquisition redundancies and inconsistencies.

 k.
 The IV&V Program Manager shall: